PejLab/gene_expr_pred/gene_expr_pred_simulated/README.md

 # Allele-specific and genetically-regulated gene expression prediction
 We simulated log2 effect sizes for each eQTL from standard Normal distribution.
-Expected gene expression is estimated as the sum of the two haplotypic counts using a simulated e0, and the simulated sequencing read count for each gene is generated using a Poisson distribution.
+Expected gene expression is estimated as the sum of the two haplotypic counts using a simulated e0 (expression for haplotype carrying reference allele), and the simulated sequencing read count for each gene is generated using a Poisson distribution.
 To generate simulated ASE data, we calculated the expected reference expression ratio for each individual, and simulated discrete read counts for each haplotype using Binomial distribution.

 ## Inputs